Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Two-dimensional tests

-The energy-dependent transport was carried out using 12 energy groups, inelastic scattering, and energy-bin coupling effects.
-The simulations are grouped into two sets: \begin{enumerate} \item{The first set is composed of five progenitors with ZAMS masses of 11, 12, 13, 14, and 15 solar masses \citep{Sukhbold18}.
-We simulated the post-bounce evolution of each progenitor three times, one for each neutrino transport method.
-We used the SFHo EOS, and the finest grid resolution was 488 m.
-The progenitors were evolved until 20 ms after bounce in 1D with energy-dependent neutrino transport.
-The 2D simulations were initiated from the post bounce 1D profiles.
-The simulations are labelled with an ``s'' followed by the progenitor ZAMS mass.
-For each progenitor, the average shock radius and the PNS radius in the corresponding simulations are shown in \fig{fig:2ds10}.} \item{The second set of simulations is based on a single progenitor with a ZAMS mass of 20 solar masses \citep{woosley_07}.
-We conducted the simulations using five different versions of the SRO EOS \citep{Schneider:2017tfi,Schneider19}.
-The finest grid resolution was 325 m.
-The energy-dependent simulations from the second set have already been published in \cite{Andersen:2021vzo}; we refer the reader to their work for a detailed analysis of the simulations.
+{The second set of simulations is based on a single progenitor with a ZAMS mass of 20 solar masses \citep{woosley_07}.
+We conducted the simulations using five different versions of the SRO EOS \citep{Schneider:2017tfi,Schneider19}. {The five EOS used are chosen from a larger set (of 96) that span a parameter space allowed by terrestrial experiments and astrophysical observations.
+Specifically, the five different versions of the EOS lead to different simulation outcomes in energy-dependent simulations, which enables us to check if our gray scheme reproduces this result and to test different regimes.} The finest grid resolution was 325 m.
+The energy-dependent simulations from the second set have already been published in \cite{Andersen:2021vzo}; we refer to their work for a detailed analysis of the simulations.
 For each EOS, the average shock radius and the PNS radius in the corresponding simulations are shown in \fig{fig:2ds20}.
-We observe a notable offset in the initial PNS radius of the simulations with grey transport compared to the energy-dependent transport simulations.
-The offset is related to the fact that the original simulations were evolved through bounce in 2D, while the grey simulations were mapped from a spherically symmetric profile 20\,ms after bounce.
-It is necessary to start the grey simulations post bounce, because energy dependent effects play an important role during the collapse phase.
+We observe a notable offset in the initial PNS radius of the simulations with gray transport compared to the energy-dependent transport simulations.
+The offset is related to the fact that the original simulations were evolved through bounce in 2D, while the gray simulations were mapped from a spherically symmetric profile 20\,ms after bounce.
+It is necessary to start the gray simulations post bounce, because energy dependent effects play an important role during the collapse phase.
 The absence of prompt convection, caused by evolving the model through bounce in 1D, influences the structure of the PNS and leads to a smaller initial PNS radius than when evolving the collapse phase in 2D.
-The difference is transient, and the excellent agreement of the shock radii at early times demonstrates that this effect is relatively unimportant for the further dynamic evolution of the system.} \end{enumerate} In general, we find remarkably good qualitative agreement between simulations using our grey transport and simulations using energy-dependent neutrino transport for a wide range of progenitor and for several different EOSs (see \fig{fig:2ds10} and \fig{fig:2ds20}.)
+The difference is transient, and the excellent agreement of the shock radii at early times demonstrates that this effect is relatively unimportant for the further dynamic evolution of the system.}